 * Visual art may be photography, painting, coloring, colored pencils, clay, mosaic, mixed media using new or recycled items, wire, sculpture and more.
-Please make sure it is family friendly, no toxic materials or language and your original piece.
+Please make sure it is family friendly, no toxic materials or inappropriate language and your original piece.

 Poetry may be written on paper, legibly, typed into an online document or shared in a video of up to 90 seconds.
 Please make sure it is family friendly and your original work.

 After you’ve finished the first draft of your piece, ask your Mom, Dad, Grandma, neighbor who’s an artist and the writer or designer down the street to critique your work and help you make it even better.
 Then set it aside and look it over again and work on it some more.
-Just don’t miss our new deadline of Aug.
-11. After you are finished, photograph your work.
+Just don’t miss our deadline of June 27.
+After you are finished, photograph your work.
 It’s fine to use a phone camera but photograph in natural lighting and please crop the image before sending it to us.

 How to enter

 We encourage creativity and the celebration of Detroit.
 We also know that Detroit is home to plenty of aspiring artists and poets, and we want to engage, encourage and recognize many of them.
-And yes, we will give awards in cash and gifts donated by local businesses. in two age categories – children ages zero to 11 and youth ages 12 to 21.
-Age is as of Aug.
-11, 2020, the final day of the competition.
+And yes, we will give awards in cash and gifts donated by some amazing and generous local businesses.

 Winners in any category will receive a cash award and other prizes donated by local businesses.
 One piece will be chosen to be featured and printed on a future Mint greeting card.

 Winning youth also may receive career and creativity coaching and recognition in blog posts, media and more, though of course media coverage cannot be guaranteed.